Coffee with Cocoa and Milk — Mocaccino

 2. Step 2:

-Pour 50 ml of water into a saucepan.
-Pour in the cocoa.
-Stir until smooth.
-Put on a slow fire and, stirring, bring to a boil.
-Pour in a couple of tablespoons of milk from the total amount, add sugar.
-You can adjust the amount of sugar to your liking.
+Pour 50 ml of water into a small saucepan.
+Add the cocoa and stir until smooth.
+Set it over low heat and, stirring, bring to a boil.
+Pour in a couple of tablespoons of the milk (from the total amount) and add the sugar — adjust the sugar to your taste.
 Cook, stirring, until thickened.
-The density of cocoa should be greater than the density of coffee and milk.
-This is necessary so that the cocoa layer remains at the bottom of the glass.
-Remove the cocoa from the heat and cool.
+The cocoa needs to be denser than the coffee and milk so its layer stays at the bottom of the glass.
+Take the cocoa off the heat and let it cool.

 3. Step 3:

-Pour ground coffee into the jezva, pour in the remaining 90 ml of water and mix.
-Put on a slow fire and bring to a boil.
-When the coffee boils, strain it through a fine strainer, return to the fire and bring it to a boil again.
+Put the ground coffee into a cezve, pour in the remaining 90 ml of water, and stir.
+Set it over low heat and bring to a boil.
+When the coffee comes up, strain it through a fine sieve, return it to the heat, and bring it back to a boil.

 4. Step 4: